Diagnostica per immagini IA

 A recent report by the Global Market Insights reveals that the market of artificial intelligence applied to health care in 2016 reached 750 million dollars and it is expected to grow by 2024 with an annual growth rate of 40% per year.
+The field of artificial intelligence can be represented through a Venn diagram that highlights the conceptual relationships between the different techniques.

 From the diagram it is possible to see that deep learning is a special case of representation learning, which in turn is a subset of machine learning and the whole is a sub-division of artificial intelligence technologies.
 The term machine learning refers to a set of techniques and approaches aimed at solving certain types of problems that require the algorithm to learn from a certain set of data.
 The study of machine learning algorithms is currently a very active field of research, which has registered many successes in the field of image recognition and understanding of spoken language.
 In these areas, in fact, there are very difficult problems to solve with “hard coded” programmes, whose functioning does not involve training.
 In this approach, the programmes subjected to training learn a hierarchy of data concepts (known as data representation).
 When we learn representations from other representations, we talk about a profound stratification of learning: deep learning.